Getty Villa: Facility and programs

-The Getty Villa hosts live performances in both its indoor auditorium and its outdoor theatre.
+The Getty Villa hosts live performances in both its indoor auditorium and its outdoor amphitheatre, the Barbara and Lawrence Fleischman Theater.
 Indoor play-readings included The Trojan Women, Aristophanes' The Frogs, and Euripides' Helen.
 Indoor musical performances, which typically relate to art exhibits, included: Musica Angelica, De Organographia, and Songs from the Fifth Age: Sones de México in Concert.
-The auditorium also held a public reading of Homer's Iliad.
+The auditorium held a public reading of Homer's Iliad.

 Outdoor performances included Aristophanes' Peace, Aeschylus's Agamemnon, and Sophocles' Elektra.
-The Getty Villa also hosts visiting exhibitions beyond its own collections.
-For example, in March 2011 "In Search of Biblical Lands" was a photographic exhibition which included scenes of the Middle East dating back to the 1840s.
+The Getty Villa hosts visiting exhibitions beyond its own collections.
+For example, in March 2011, it hosted "In Search of Biblical Lands", a photographic exhibition which included scenes of the Middle East dating back to the 1840s.

 The Getty Villa offers special educational programs for children.
 A special Family Forum gallery offers activities including decorating Greek vases and projecting shadows onto a screen that represents a Greek urn.
 The room also has polystyrene props from Greek and Roman culture for children to handle and use to cast shadows.
 The Getty Villa also offers children's guides to the other exhibits.

 The Getty Conservation Institute offers a Master's Program in Archaeological and Ethnographic Conservation in association with the Cotsen Institute of Archaeology at UCLA.
 Classes and research are conducted in the museum wing of the ranch house.
 The program was the first of its kind in the United States.